-Where the academy is seen to have a large reserve of funds, especially in the unrestricted fund, the SLT and the governing board have put together a comprehensive plan of spend to improve the academy whilst maintaining an eco-friendly school.
-These future plans include a whole school redecoration, additional solar panels, new air conditioning units in several classrooms and offices, and replacement of our demountable classrooms with a two-storey, four classroom, net emission building, giving additional space for our SEN pupils.
+Where the academy is seen to have a reasonable reserve of funds, especially in the unrestricted fund, the SLT and the governing board have put together a comprehensive plan of spend to improve the academy whilst maintaining an eco-friendly school.
+These future plans include replacement of our demountable classrooms with a two-storey, four classroom, net zero emission building, giving additional space for our SEN pupils.